1. Lobo Leap

 8. Tow Diehm Tower

-The tower is home to the University of New Mexico athletic facility and is part of University Stadium.
+The tower is home to the University of New Mexico athletic facility and is part of Dreamstyle Stadium.
 Stop by before the game to see where the Lobos prepare for game day and to get into the New Mexico spirit.

 9. Spirit Marching Band

 The Spirit Marching Band puts on a great halftime show and pumps up the crowd throughout the game.
 Keep your eyes and ears peeled for the Spirit Marching Band when attending a Lobos football game.